themejuice/tj/README.md

 ```

 #### Create a new development site:
 Use this to create a new development site.
-It will automagically set up your entire development environment, including a local development site at `http://site.dev` with WordPress installed and a fresh WP database.
-It will also sync up your local site folder with the Vagrant VM.
-This task will also install and configure Vagrant/VVV into your `~/` directory if it is not already installed.
+It will automagically set up your entire development environment, including a local development site at `http://<sites-dev-url>.dev` with WordPress installed and a fresh WP database.
+It will sync up your local site installation with the Vagrant VM.
+This task will also install and configure Vagrant/VVV into your `~/` directory if it has not already been installed.
 Site name is optional, as it will be asked for if not given.
 ```bash
 tj create [<site-name>]
 ```